-The average American consumes 3,300 milligrams of sodium each day, 1,000 milligrams more than the recommended limit, says the Centers for Disease Control and Prevention.
-Approximately 65 percent of this sodium is from processed foods available at the grocery store, including frozen dinners.
+The average American consumes more than 3,400 milligrams of sodium each day, 1,100 milligrams more than the recommended limit, according to the American Heart Association.
+And more than 70 percent of this sodium is from processed foods available at the grocery store, including frozen dinners.

 Check the Sodium Content

-A high quality, low-sodium frozen dinner will not come with an ingredient list of additives and preservatives with long, complicated names.
+High quality, low-sodium TV dinners will not come with an ingredient list of additives and preservatives with long, complicated names.
 Even if it's under the 600-milligram sodium limit, skip any frozen dinner in which you don't recognize more than half of the ingredients as a regular food.